Zaatari Refugee Camp

 Research and Policy

-While at the University of Chicago, Ahsan joined a Chicago Booth Social Impact project with the Institute of Nonviolence Chicago, led the Interfaith Dialogue at the University of Chicago, and was a member of the Chicago Steering Committee of the Muslim Public Affairs Council.
-Ahsan was also an Executive Editor of the Chicago Policy Review.
+While at Harris Public Policy, Ahsan was part of a Chicago Booth Social Impact project with the Institute of Nonviolence Chicago, led the Interfaith Dialogue at the University of Chicago, and served as a member of the Chicago Steering Committee of the Muslim Public Affairs Council.
+Ahsan was also an executive editor of the Chicago Policy Review.
 In the summer of 2017, Ahsan was an Open Cities Fellow at the Sunlight Foundation, a DC nonprofit advocating open data and government transparency.
-Since graduating in 2018, he has worked as an associate consultant for ZS Consulting in New Jersey.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.